Grow your own Mountain Hemlock, a handsome subalpine species densely clothed in a silvery cloak of star-clustered needles!

-- Seed-grown without poison or pesticides at our nursery on California's Redwood Coast
+- Seed-grown on California's Redwood Coast

 - Transplanting and care instructions included

 Full Sun / Partial Shade

 75 – 100' tall / 25 – 40' spread

 The Mountain Hemlock (Tsuga mertensiana) — also known as Alpine Hemlock — adds beauty to subalpine landscapes along a cold, snowy range in the far west of the North American continent, from Alaska down through British Colombia all the way to Southern California, spreading inland as far as the mountains of Montana, Idaho, and Nevada, but no further east.
 In Alaska and British Columbia, Mountain Hemlocks can be found all the way down to sea level, but everywhere else, these unique trees are generally found native only in mountainscapes between 4,000 and 12,000 feet in elevation.